awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

   The ID of the request invoking this function\.
 This must match the request ID provided by AWS CloudFormation when invoking the function\.
 + **status**

   The status of the request \(case\-insensitive\)\.
-Should be set to "success"\.
+Should be set to `success`\.
 AWS CloudFormation treats any other response as a failure\.
 + **fragment**

   The processed template content for AWS CloudFormation to include in the processed template, including siblings\.
 AWS CloudFormation replaces the template content that is passed to the Lambda function with the template fragment it receives in the Lambda response\.

   The processed template content must be valid JSON, and its inclusion in the processed template must result in a valid template\.

   If your function doesn't actually change the template content that AWS CloudFormation passes to it, but you still need to include that content in the processed template, your function needs to return that template content to AWS CloudFormation in its response\.
 + **errorMessage**

   The error message that explains why the transform failed\.
 CloudFormation displays this error message in the **Events** pane of the **Stack details** page for your stack\.

   For example, "Error creating change set: Transform *AWS account number*::*macro name* failed with: *error message string*"\.